Akinator

 Akinator is a video game developed by the French company Elokence.
-During gameplay, it attempts to determine what fictional or real-life character, object, or animal the player is thinking of by asking a series of questions (similar to the game Twenty Questions).
+During gameplay, it attempts to determine what media or real-life character, object, or animal the player is thinking of by asking a series of questions (similar to the game Twenty Questions).
 The system learns the best questions to ask through experience from past players.
 Implementation details are not shared but they fall in the field of statistical classification or expert systems.